rizo/streams-bench/README.md

 ### `Push_fold_stop`
 A fold with termination that can be fused to created nested computations that form streams.
 Similar in spirit to `Push_reducer_bool`, but lacks resource handling.
-Requires mutation in combinators as acessing the accumulated state is impossible.
+Writing combinators in this style is somewhat complicated.

 ```ocaml
 type 'a t = { run : 'r . ('r -> 'a -> 'r option) -> 'r -> 'r }